mubrik/trivia_flask/backend/README.md

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-2. **Virtual Environment** - We recommend working within a virtual environment whenever using Python for projects.
+2. **Virtual Environment** - Work within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organized.
 Instructions for setting up a virual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 3. **PIP Dependencies** - Once your virtual environment is setup and running, install the required dependencies by navigating to the `/backend` directory and running: